Skip to main content Skip to complementary content

 Tip noteYou can replace a parameter with a reference to have a query that is easier to read.
 Change the value in Parameter, and the reference in SELECT query will change as well.

-You can also edit the metadata settings.
+You can edit the metadata settings in Metadata.

 • Set primary keys in the Key column.